 Brightness

 Brightness, or value, refers to how light or dark a color is.
-In mosaic art, brightness can be used to create contrast and depth.
+In mosaic art, brightness can be used to create contrast and depth, especially when combined with matte or glossy finishes.

 Color Schemes